samscott89/rudy/rudy-db/tests/README.md

 ```

 ### Adding Test Examples
-1. Create a new example in `rudy-db/examples/`
+1. Create a new example in `crates/rudy-test-examples/examples/`
-2. Update `xtask/src/main.rs` to include the new example in the build list
-3. Run `cargo xtask build-test-artifacts` to generate artifacts
-4. Commit the generated artifacts to version control
+2. Test locally with `cargo xtask build-examples --current-platform`
+3. When ready, bump the version in `crates/rudy-test-examples/Cargo.toml` (or let release-plz do it)
+4. Publish new artifacts with `cargo xtask publish-artifacts`

+The new example will automatically be included in builds since we use `--examples` flag.

 ## CI/CD